microsoft/Kusto-Query-Language/doc/ipv4-netmask-suffix-function.md

 ---
 title: ipv4_netmask_suffix() - Azure Data Explorer
-description: This article describes the ipv4_netmask_suffix() function in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/12/2021
+description: Learn how to use the ipv4_netmask_suffix() function to return the value of the IPv4 netmask suffix from an IPv4 string address. ms.reviewer: alexans ms.topic: reference ms.date: 12/21/2022
 ---
 # ipv4_netmask_suffix()

-Returns the value of the IPv4 netmask suffix from IPv4 string address.
+Returns the value of the IPv4 netmask suffix from an IPv4 string address.

 ```kusto
 ipv4_netmask_suffix('192.168.1.1/24') == 24